YR72dpi/SecuredWhisker/README.md

 ## Security 🔐

-The will of this project is to allow user to exchange messages securely even if there is no https.
+The will of this project is to allow user to exchange messages securely.

 All messages are encrypted with the recipient's public rsa key before being sent and stored on the server.
 And the recipient decrypts it with his private key stored in his browser.

 ## ⚠ Warning ⚠

 The __RSA private key is stored in your browser__.
 If you clean up “Cookies and site data”, this key, which is used to decrypt messages, will be lost.
+You can transmet private key to another device and get it back with the other device.

+You can copy the key pair too and save it yourself.

 ## Features 📜

 - Signin
 - Login
 - Add someone
+- Delete someone
 - Send / receive message
 - Translate messages (with chatGPT)
 - Copy Rsa key pair if needed